Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/lightrig/getrotation/_index.md

 ---
 title: getRotation
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/lightrig/getrotation/
+url: /php-java/aspose.slides/lightrig/getrotation/
 ---

-## getRotation()  function
+## getRotation()  method

  A rotation is defined through the use of a latitude coordinate, a longitude coordinate, and a revolution about the axis